Grief is not a linear process.

 My parents grieved much differently from each other and from my other siblings and me.
 That was my first experience with a death other than my grandparents.

-To see my parents grieve the death of their firstborn was devastating on top of experiencing my own loss.
+To see my parents grieve the death of their firstborn was devastating on top of experiencing my own pain.
 I don’t think anything can compare to the loss of a child, no matter their age.

 It took me a long time to really understand how to move forward from that loss.
 I couldn’t keep a job.
 I was lost there for a while until I found meaning and purpose in a passing of that kind.

-A few years later, my mom was diagnosed with breast cancer.
+My mom was diagnosed with breast cancer.
 I think we all know someone who has been diagnosed with or passed away from cancer.
 It’s never a pleasant experience for anyone involved, especially the person who has it.

 The difference for me in experiencing my mom’s death was that I had closure.
 I was able to say goodbye.
 I was able to ask her all the questions I had.
 I took advantage of her time left on the planet.